Global Engagement Funding Opportunities

 In an effort to meet such goals and strengthen the university's global engagement, UNL, in partnership with the broader University of Nebraska (NU) Central Administration, offer various teaching and research grants to faculty for upcoming academic years.

 Additional inquiries should be sent to: firstname.lastname@example.org.

 In June 2016, the President and Chancellors of the University of Nebraska (NU) formally adopted a Strategy for Global Engagement.
 The document emphasizes that “strengthening global engagement and building on a tradition of success with international activities will improve the educational outcomes the university seeks.”
 As such, NU central administration also offers globally-focused grants to eligible faculty across all four campuses of the NU institution.
 Below are the current available funding opportunities administered by NU Central for the upcoming academic year.

 Institute for Curriculum and Campus Internationalization (ICCI) Conference Funding Opportunity, Due: February 28, 2019

 The NU Office of the Executive Vice President and Provost will provide funding to two (2) faculty members from each NU campus to participate in the Institute for Curriculum and Campus Internationalization (ICCI), hosted by Indiana University-Bloomington from May 19-22.
 This opportunity will support faculty to attend the conference, learn how to increase the coverage of global perspectives in academic courses, and share valuable lessons with the UNL campus upon return.
 Assistant, Associate or Full Professors and equivalent-rank professors of practice who have been employed by NU for at least two years are eligible to submit an application.

 Funding Includes: Registration fees, conference hotel, airline tickets, meals and local transportation

 Below are the current internally-managed global grants available only to eligible faculty at the UNL campus.

-There are no funding opportunities available from NU Central at this time.
+There are no internal opportunites available at this time.